ros2/design/articles/cross_compilation_build_tools_design.md

 ## Proposed Approach

-We propose continuing with the general approach of the cross-compilation tutorial, based on building a sysroot for the target platform using qemu and Docker, and then using `cmake-toolchains` with a toolchain file pointing `CMAKE_SYSROOT` to the sysroot location to compile with C and C++ cross-compilers.
+We propose continuing with the general approach of the cross-compilation tutorial, based on building a sysroot for the target platform using QEMU and Docker, and then using `cmake-toolchains` with a toolchain file pointing `CMAKE_SYSROOT` to the sysroot location to compile with C and C++ cross-compilers.